godotengine/godot-docs/classes/class_popup.rst

 - **popup_hide** **(** **)**

-Emitted when a popup is hidden.
+Emitted when the popup is hidden.

 Property Descriptions
 ---------------------